Trinidad and Tobago

 - Tangible and intangible capital exploration expenditure incurred during 1 January 2014 to 31 December 2017 may be deducted in full (100%) in the year incurred.

-- Tangible and intangible exploration and development expenditure is granted an initial allowance at 50%, a year-two allowance at 30%, and a year-three allowance at 20% computed on the expenditure incurred.
-Effective up to December 31, 2019.
+- Effective up to 31 December 2019, tangible and intangible exploration and development expenditure is granted an initial allowance at 50%, a year-two allowance at 30%, and a year-three allowance at 20% computed on the expenditure incurred.

-Tangible and intangible exploration and development expenditure is computed on a straight-line basis over fiver years (20% per annum).
-Effective from January 1, 2020
+Effective from 1 January 2020, tangible and intangible exploration and development expenditure is computed on a straight-line basis over five years (20% per annum).

 - A company engaged in exploration activities in a deepwater block is granted an uplift of 140% of capital expenditure incurred on drilling of exploration wells, on which capital allowances can be computed.